EMAIL: [email protected]

 Our goal for our customers is to save money and also conserve natural resources.
 We do this by converting commercial, residential construction and demolition waste into reusable products.
-Recycled Earth accepts all residential recycling so help out the environment and bring us your recyclables.
-Call us for more information about our residential and commercial recycled landscape products!
+Recycled Earth accepts all residential recycling.
+Please refer to the acceptable items list to keep the program efficient and clean.
+Call us for more info!

 The article below was published in the Standard Examiner